 - Watch individual airline websites for special promotions or online fare auctions.

-- Bookmark websites such as First Class Flyer and MightyTravels that highlight deals on premium airfare, and sites such as Google Flights to receive fare alerts.
+- Bookmark websites such as First Class Flyer and MightyTravels that highlight deals on premium airfare.
+You can also sign up for fare alerts through aggregators like Google Flights.

 - Take quick advantage of mistakes.
 Airlines are known to accidentally advertise one-way fares as round-trip or inaccurately list prices, and most of the time they’ll honor what they promoted if you book.

 - Book with a low-cost carrier.
-For example, JetBlue Mint and Icelandic Air WOW offer cheap business class tickets with nice amenities that require no service fees, but the seat itself won’t be much of an improvement over coach.
+For example, JetBlue and Icelandic Air WOW offer cheap business class tickets with nice amenities like priority check-in and additional baggage allowance..
+Just keep in mind that you probably won’t find any lie-flat seats.

 When do airlines offer discounts on business class?

-How to get a cheap airline upgrade to business class
+How to get an upgrade to business class

-- Racking up miles as a frequent flyer is a sure way to get free future upgrades.
-Attaining elite status with an airline opens the door to occasional automatic upgrades, but you can always use miles to “buy” an upgrade if seating is available.
+- Racking up miles as a frequent flyer is a great way to improve your chances of future upgrades.
+Attaining elite status with an airline opens the door to occasional automatic upgrades, but you can also use miles to “buy” an upgrade if seating is available.

 - Check in as early as possible if you’re hoping to buy a last-minute upgrade, so you’ll have the best chance of availability.